 I began to appreciate the pace of emptier days.
 I wrote and drew and finished a few contract projects.
 I read the paper (actually read it).
-I responded to emails, and talked with my husband when he got home from work, and one time, I even answered the phone when it rang.
+I responded to emails, talked with my husband when he got home from work.
+One time, I even answered the phone when it rang.

 My muscles began to atrophy and the fresh veggies in the fridge to decay and ferment, but I finally got an explanation for our insurance coverage that I could understand.
 I exchanged texts with my mother-in-law.
 I edited a few pieces for friends, just ’cause.
 I felt yucky, but it felt good.

 Being sick asks – demands – acknowledging the illusion of control with which I usually operate.
 Sometimes, plans go according to plan.
 When they do, it eggs me on in my belief that we can do it all, that, if only I just schedule tightly, efficiently, thoughtfully enough, we will somehow “get it right.”

 In the past few days I’ve caught myself saying things like, “Well, I would like to do that with you next week, but I’m just not sure how I’m going to feel,” and “I’ll go ahead and schedule it, but I may have to cancel if I’m not feeling well.”
 In this in-between state, improving but without a sure timeline, I chuckle at myself for a moment, recognizing that in fact, I’m now finally speaking truth.

 It feels impossible to function without being able to make, and follow through on, some commitments.
 At the same time, I wonder if I could keep a little of this awareness moving forward: a sense of the illusion of control, for one thing, and also that things did not crumble when I wasn’t able to deliver perfectly.